nagyist/extension-tao-deliverysimple/README.md

 extension-tao-deliverysimple
 ===========================

-Extension to create simple deliveries into TAO
+Extension to manage tests deliveries into TAO